brown-dash/Dash-Documentation/markdown/environment.md

 <iframe src="https://drive.google.com/file/d/1hzoaU-VZBnIk1y4aOYQkbuCobunOCMd6/preview" width="640" height="400" allow="autoplay" allowfullscreen="allowfullscreen"></iframe>
 </div>

+If you haven't already, sign up for an account and get started at [browndash.com](https://browndash.com/signup).

 When you first open Dash, you will see a home menu for managing your dashboards.
 From here you can view, delete, and share your dashboards or view dashboards shared with you by others in the "Shared Dashboards" menu.
-Selecting the "New+" button or the empty dashboard with the + will create a new empty dashboard.
+Selecting the "New Dashboard+" button or the empty dashboard with the + will create a new empty dashboard.

 <div class="img-container">
   <img src="../assets/images/environment/homemenu.png" alt="home menu" style="height:400px;"/>